ps4star/FSE/ref.md

 ## (2c) Internal Functions

 Internal functions are explicitly defined in-script, and cannot be called prior to their definition.
-All function (and cache)-related commands start with the "$" character.
+All function-related commands start with the "$" character.

 A standard internal function definition:
 ```